am225723/innerharmony/replit.md

 ### Backend Architecture

 The backend is built with Node.js and Express.js, providing a REST API with endpoints organized by resource to support CRUD operations.
-Session management uses simple credential-based authentication with "therapist" and "client" roles, and user data is stored in localStorage.
+Authentication is handled by Supabase Auth with JWT token verification on all protected routes.
+User roles ("therapist" and "client") support role-based access control, with therapists able to access client data and clients restricted to their own resources.
 Business logic is designed with a swappable storage layer that manages users, sessions, activities, IFS parts, journal entries, AI insights, and media.
+All protected routes enforce ownership checks and prevent horizontal privilege escalation.

 ### Data Storage Solutions